Home Insights Proptech Development: What Real Estate Technology Actually Needs to Work

 They Can Handle Maps and Geospatial

 Ask specifically: have you built products with map-based search, boundary polygons, or geospatial queries?
 If the answer is no, they will struggle with one of the most fundamental requirements of any property platform.
-This is not something you can learn on the job — it requires experience with spatial databases and mapping APIs.
+This is not something you can learn on the job.
+It requires experience with spatial databases and mapping APIs.

 If the build-or-buy decision extends past proptech into your broader stack, the underlying framework is the same.
 Read the companion piece: Build vs Buy Software in 2026: The Real Cost Nobody Talks About.